 Considered as Italy’s economic capital city, Milan is also one of Europe’s wealthiest cities and richest of the country – where fashion is seriously challenging Paris.
 This being said, Milano is so much more than a large Italian city where successful businesses settle.
 Milan is a great Italian town to visit for its history, culture, splendid architecture and art.
 You must have heard of the colossal Duomo Cathedral of Gothic architecture, but you will also be pleasantly surprised to discover one of the world’s most famous opera houses – La Scala – and Da Vinci paintings such as The Last Supper.
 A great compromise between the past and the future, Milan is a great destination for tasting a little bit of both worlds – the Italian way.

-If you’re interested in a VIP wine tour, book the amazing experiences of a Wine day-tour from Milan by Winedering.
-Right from Milan, you will discover the Italian sparkling wine region of Franciacorta through tastings, a meal and visits of Franciacorta wineries – all taken care of by a private English-speaking driver.
+If you’re interested in a wine tour from Milan, you will be able to discover the Italian sparkling wine region of Franciacorta through tastings, a meal and visits of Franciacorta wineries – all taken care of by a private English-speaking driver.

 The capital city of Piedmont, located in the western part of northern Italy, Torino had its glory days in the past, went it was the capital city of the country.
 A major cultural hub, Turin is definitely part of the best cities in north Italy to spend a couple of days at.
 You’ll be amazed by landmarks like Palazzo Reale, Palazzo Madama, the Mole Antonelliana and the Cathedral of San Giovanni Battista.

 The region of Piedmont being one of the most important wine-producing area of Italy, you must consider visiting wineries near Turin!